 Cavit has obtained numerous certifications, all renewed regularly:

-– BRC (Global Standard for Food Safety – British Retail Consortium)
+– BRCGS (Global Standard for Food Safety – British Retail Consortium)

 – IFS (International Food Standards)